alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 The **Output volume** is a read-write area intended for the extraction of results, such as figures for publication.
 On the DSVM, this volume is `/output` and is shared between all DSVMs in an SRE.

-The **Software volume** is a read-only area which contains software used for analysis.

 The **Home volume** is a smaller read-write volume used for local programming and configuration files.
 It should not be used for data analysis outputs, though this is enforced only in policy, not technically.
 Configuration files for software in the software volume point to the Home volume.

 ## :end: Remove a deployed Safe Haven